 - Taxable or deductible temporary differences because the carrying amount of assets or liabilities in the balance sheet differs from the tax base of those assets or liabilities.
 These differences multiplied by the tax rate are recognised as a net deferred tax liability or a net deferred tax asset (per legal entity) in the balance sheet.
-Reference is made to section D.1 'Assets' for the deferred tax asset recognised in the Solvency II balance sheet. - The LACDT on the SCR. - Unused tax losses that are available for carry forward for tax purposes.
+Reference is made to section D.1 'Assets' for the deferred tax asset recognised in the Solvency II balance sheet. - Unused tax losses that are available for carry forward for tax purposes. - The Loss Absorbing Capacity of deferred taxes on the Solvency Capital Requirement ('LAC DT' on the SCR).